Individual Greenhouse Gas Emissions Calculator

 - In addition, the more recycling you do will reduce the amount of waste sent to landfills, as well as the greenhouse gas emissions that result from processing of raw materials.

 Do you know what your carbon footprint is?
-Try EPA's personal GHG emissions calculator to estimate your household's annual greenhouse gas emissions.
+Try EPA's household GHG emissions calculator to estimate your annual greenhouse gas emissions.

 - Learn more about sources and trends in residential emissions in the United States, in the Commercial and Residential section of the Sources of Greenhouse Gas Emissions page.